-If your employees are remote, you can also offer them a remote work stipend.
-When employees work in-person at the office, they use employer-provided equipment, internet, and amenities.
-However, if they work from home, they’re using their internet connection, bandwidth, and space for their work.
+If your employees work from home, you can offer them a remote work stipend.
+Employees who work in person at the office use employer-provided equipment, internet, and amenities.
+However, if they work from home, they use their internet connection, bandwidth, and space for their work.
 Employees can use these monthly reimbursements for home office expenses, such as phone and internet bills.

 Offering a remote work stipend ensures that your employees are adequately equipped for working from home, and it can be an enticing offer for potential employees.

 With a professional development stipend, you can reimburse your employees for certifications, online courses, conferences, career coaching, and college courses.
 This type of stipend increases employee loyalty and engagement at your organization.
 A Linkedin Learning report7 found that 94% of employees say they would stay at a company longer if their employer invested in their career and personal development.
 Our 2022 benefits survey also found that 61% of employees value professional development benefits, while only 40% of employers offer them.